Dateline: Davis, CA. COVID-19 “shelter-in-place” quarantine, March 18 through…?, 2020

 The Please Please Me album material was considered mostly off the table (for now.)
 Vee-Jay saw its chance, and released those songs on their Introducing…The Beatles album on January 10, 1964.
 As a result, Capitol steered clear, and focused on material from the group’s second British album.
 So we’re down to 20 songs to choose from.
 Enough for a 12-song album, and 8 left to form the basis for a quickie follow-up (who knew how long the moptop fad would last?)

 For their first “official” U.S. album on Capitol, they would of course include the single that broke them in the U.S., I Want To Hold Your Hand and its flipside I Saw Her Standing There.
 The rejected British B-side would be perfectly welcome as an album track.
 The remainder would be drawn from With The Beatles.
 Pop acts that wrote their own material were considered a rarity, so the first album would showcase original songs — with the exception of Till There Was You, a sappy ballad from The Music Man that McCartney had a soft spot for.
-It was hoped this track would give the album a touch of class and a little more “adult appeal.”
-(This was also the reason that it was one of the tracks the group chose to perform on their American TV debut on The Ed Sullivan Show.)
+It was hoped this song would give the album a touch of class and a little more “adult appeal.”
+(This was also the reason that it was one of the numbers the group chose to perform on their American TV debut on The Ed Sullivan Show.)

 Meet The Beatles!
 (January 20, 1964)